See the latest vacancies and find out about working for MSF UKJobs in the UK

 In reflecting upon why MSF goes into these high risk places that others are often unwilling to enter, Paul remarked: "Imagine being a mother with two young children injured in bomb attacks, and having no where to go for help.
 What would they do if we weren't there?"

-"If my family and my community were in crisis, I would hope that someone would help us," he continued.
+"If my family and my community were in crisis, I would hope that someone would help us"

 Paul's team arrived in the northern town of Bentiu shortly after conflict broke out in April to find that local hospitals had been abandoned by doctors.
 The MSF team attempted to treat as many patients as possible, but were evacuated the next morning because of threats of an attack.